-At low temperatures [$\bar{n}_a(T)\to 0$], the dephasing vanishes and $C(\tau,T)\to 1$.
+At low temperatures ($\bar{n}_a\to 0$), the dephasing vanishes and $C(\tau,T)\to 1$.
 At high temperatures, the envelope saturates to $\exp(-2\alpha^2)$, corresponding to complete phase scrambling.
 The nonlinear dependence on both $\alpha$ and $\bar{n}_a$ makes the scheme sensitive to thermal fluctuations even deep in the sub-photon regime.
-Importantly, unlike the qubit-only protocol where dephasing occurs directly on the qubit, here the qubit can remain dynamically decoupled while the probe collects thermal information.
-This distinction underlies the extended interaction times achievable in the coherence-mediated scheme when the probe is implemented as a high-$Q$ cavity.

-In the coherence-mediated protocol, all $T$-dependence arises from the envelope $C(\tau,T)$; there is no temperature-dependent phase offset $\Phi(T)$.
+In the CM protocol, all $T$-dependence arises from the envelope $C(\tau,T)$; there is no temperature-dependent phase offset $\Phi(T)$.
 Differentiating Eq.~\eqref{eq:cm_envelope} gives